-Susie trained as a printmaker and for the past ten years the book form has been central to her work.
-It is a discipline which enables her to combine printmaking with three dimensional structures and to use layers to interplay one with another.
-Her work looks at the fragility and strength of the human body: things hidden and revealed, with traces left behind, these ideas transformed into small scale objects of delicate complexity.
-Working on this scale is important in order to emphasise the intimacy between the viewer and the work.
-The choice of materials enhances this relationship: translucent papers which reveal partial shadows and create ambiguity, and the unfolding being part of the process.
+Susie Wilson trained as a printmaker and for the past twelve years the book form has been central to her work.
+The discipline of this form enables her to combine printmaking with 3-dimensional structures and to use layers that can interplay one with another.
+Susie’s work has a longstanding concern with narratives (sequential and accumulative) and with the self-documentary impulse.
+It has drawn on diverse external sources – historic, architectural and anatomical – and has frequently been informed by the particular medical challenges faced by her family.
+Her recent work looks at the fragility and strength of the human body – things hidden and revealed with traces left behind – transforming these ideas into small-scale objects of delicate complexity.
+Working on a small scale has been important, fostering an intimacy between the viewer and the work.

 Susie graduated from Edinburgh College of Art in 1992 with a BA (Hons) Degree and PostGrad in Drawing and Printmaking and was awarded scholarships to Athens School of Fine Art (1990) and Seville School of Fine Art (1992).
 She was selected in 2001 for the Creative and Technical Skills Programme, Print Studio, Dundee Contemporary Arts.